 Personal training makes you more accountable to yourself.
 Do you tend to give a little less then your best and hide in the group, or perhaps you are too competitive and get hurt from overdoing it.
 If you seriously want to progress to Intermediate and Advanced work you definitely need Private lessons.
 How a person progresses depends on their body and needs.
 In a group you are going to build your foundation, but in Private lessons you are going to learn how to work deeper and which new exercises are going to take you further.
 Then back to the group to practice the better control, dynamic and form.

 Pilates is brain building as well as physical conditioning.
 The sequences aren't too complicated, but you have to memorize them.
-In Pilates keep your eyes open, don’t disappear into a somatic dream.
 The Reformer is arranged in a certain way, and put back that way for the next person.
 Know where everything belongs for quick changes.
 Each movement series has a name and goal.
 Learn the names and the goals, this makes it easier to remember each time.
 The more you repeat the correct order and dynamic, the faster you will remember them and do them.